 Do you like lemons?
 Try also our lemon cheesecake with ginger biscuits.

-Juicy lemon cake with lemon syrup and lemon icing
+Moist lemon cake with lemon syrup and lemon icing

 Preparation: 20-30 minutes (1 hour overall).
 Be careful!
 Pour the syrup over the as soon as you remove it from the oven, while it’s still very hot.
 Also, allow the cake to cool and glaze it just before serving or the following day (if there is any cake left).
 Relatively easy recipe.